204,99 €

 • Gebundenes Buch

-Contrary to common expectations in the past, religious traditions have survived the process of modernization and reasserted themselves in public life.
-Today, religious traditions play an increasingly important public role in shaping and redefining social institutions and interactions.
-This book examines Rawlsa (TM)s theory of political liberalism as it relates to Islamic societies where religion wields a significant social and political influence.
-Contrasting a sociological analysis with a theoretical approach, the author explores the political questions brought up by religious individuals,…mehr
+Having survived the process of modernization and reasserted themselves in public life, religious traditions play an increasingly important public role in shaping and defining social institutions and interactions.
+This book examines Rawls's theory of political liberalism in the context of Muslim societies, where religion wields a significant social and political influence.
+Contrasting a sociological analysis with a theoretical approach, the author explores the political questions brought up by religious individuals, organizations, and minorities, and examines fundamental notions such as…mehr

 Produktbeschreibung